yuyang339/cs140e-21spr/labs/0-blink/README.md

 What can go wrong:

   1. If your USB-to-TTL starts heating up, disconnnect!
 It appears that 1 in 8 is defective.
   2. If your pi starts heating up, now or ever, disconnect!
 If you have a short, where a pin with power feeds right into ground, you'll fry it.
+  3. If you see smoke, disconnect!
+Smoke means something has fried, and the longer you leave it plugged in the more things will get destroyed.

 Success looks like the following photos: